Learn about the process of being considered for leadership positions below.

 The Orientation Assistant is supervised by and will work closely with the Assistant Director of Student Engagement in completing all aspects of the planning, promotion, and implementation of Orientation.
-The hours of this position are Tuesday-Friday, 10am to 4pm from May 14, 2019 through early September.
+The hours of this position are Monday-Thursday, 10am to 4pm from May 20, 2020 through early September.
 Hours during the weeks of Orientation will vary and the OA works evenings and weekends as needed to ensure that tasks are complete.
 This person must be incredibly organized, personable, detail oriented, positive, and energetic.
 This person must be very comfortable working on a team, taking direction, and have excellent verbal and written communication skills.
 The ideal candidate is someone who loves to organize events, has a bright & positive outlook, and is excited about welcoming the next incoming class of MSM students!
-The assistant OA is compensated $4,200 and free housing for the summer.
+The assistant OA is compensated $4,500 and free housing for the summer.
 International students interested in this position must have a US social security number prior to the start date of the position.